 Weight of scooter: 105kg

 Our rating – 8.5/10

-The best small mobility scooter in my opinion if the self folding and self expanding Genie+.
+The best small mobility scooter in my opinion is the self folding and self expanding Genie+.

 I love it because it actually has the ability to fold itself up for easy storage and to save the owner from struggling with the dismantling and set up when travelling.

 The Genie is also the lightest mobility scooter I have found.
-It is only 25kg, which is incredibly manageable, compared to some mobility scooters labelled ”travel” which weight around 40-60 kg in one piece.
+It is only 25kg, which is incredibly manageable, compared to others labelled ”travel” which weigh around 40-60 kg in one piece.
 (They break down into smaller pieces.)